STAFFORDSHIRE AND RETURN FROM WORCESTER

 In Kidderminster there are good moorings at Weavers wharf , with supermarkets & cafes nearby.

-Why not disembark at Bewdley & take a trip to the safari park with it's free roaming giraffes, elephants & big cats.
+Why not disembark at Bewdley & take a trip to the safari park with it's free roaming giraffes, elephants & big cats and small theme park with over 20 rides.
 Bewdley is a magnificent small 17/18th century riverside town, & is well worth a visit.

 Leaving Kidderminster behind you soon enter the open countryside again, until the canal is encroached by trees and cliffs which make you feel you are in the jungle.
 At Debdale lock a doorway reveals a cavern cut into the solid rock, which may have been used to stable towing horses.